biohazardo/proxy_bundle/README.md

 ### Some information
 - Proxy can handle 4 http methods: GET, POST, PUT, DELETE.
 - Routes for proxy can be configured in /src/ProxyBundle/config/config.yml
 - You can use middleware and write custom code to route request.
-Middlewares in /src/ProxyBundle/Middleware folder
+Middlewares are in /src/ProxyBundle/Middleware folder